What happens in Northern Virginia when the lease ends?

 - Renew the lease --- This will lock the property up for another year with a small rent increase.

 Sometimes circumstances arise that require a renter to break the lease.
-When this occures, Nesbitt Realty tries to minimize the impact of this event on the owner.
-If a tenant leaves with little or no notice, this will surely cause the renter to surrender the deposit but this is never a windfall for the rental investor.
+If this occures, Nesbitt Realty tries to minimize the impact of this event on the rental owner.
+If a renter leaves with little or no notice, this will surely cause the tenant to lose the deposit but this is never a windfall for the property owner.
 That money is consumed by paying for vacancy and the cost of acquiring a new tenant .

 Utilities